ramakarl/just_math/math_belief_prop/doc/Breakout-Model-Synthesis.md

   - Choose corners, boundaries and the center
   - Remove a block, potentially with non linear/planar boundaries, and make each cell wildcard
   - Run constraint propagation on the fuzzed wildcard area
-  - Collect statistics on feasability of finding a solution for every tile value in the center of the removed area
+  - Collect statistics on feasibility of finding a solution for every tile value in the center of the removed area

 ---